 - What information is MRT giving us and what is the best way to utilize the test results?

-When we started our clinics, the first type of dietary therapy we employed was 4-day rotation diets.
-Anyone who works with food allergy or food sensitivity knows what a rotation diet is.
+When we started our clinics, the first type of dietary therapy we employed was a 4-day rotation diet.
+Anyone who works with food allergy or diet-induced inflammation knows what a rotation diet is.
 Essentially a rotation diet limits exposure to foods within food families to once every 4 days.
 Rotation helps prevent sensitivities from developing because it prevents antigen accumulation.
 It can also help identify reactive items because of patterns that may emerge from consistent limited exposure correlated with consistent symptom generation (headaches, malaise, digestive problems, fatigue, brain fog, etc.).

 Though they may work for some, for most, rotation diets are difficult to follow because they are too rigid.
 Our initial experiences, like that of so many practitioners and patients, showed that only a small percentage of patients (20-30%) have the practical know-how and commitment to make a rotation diet work.
 Obviously, if it’s too hard to follow for most patients, it can’t be the best method.